livewire/livewire/docs/redirecting.md

-After a user performs some action—like submiting a form—you may want to redirect them to another page in your app.
+After a user performs some action — like submiting a form — you may want to redirect them to another page in your application.

 Because Livewire requests aren't standard full-page browser requests, standard HTTP redirects won't work.
-You need to trigger redirects via JavaScript.
-Fortunately, Livewire hides this complexity by allowing you to use [Laravel's built-in redirect utilties](https://laravel.com/docs/10.x/responses#redirects) within your components, and internally, it will handle the process of redirecting on the frontend.
+Instead, you need to trigger redirects via JavaScript.
+Fortunately, Livewire hides this complexity by allowing you to use [Laravel's built-in redirect utilties](https://laravel.com/docs/responses#redirects) within your components.
+Internally, Livewire will handle the process of redirecting on the frontend.

-Here's an example of a `CreatePost` Livewire component that redirects the user after they submit the form:
+Here's an example of a `CreatePost` Livewire component that redirects the user to another page after they submit the form to create a post:

 ```php
 <?php